flmorse/deemix-docker/README.md

 `-e ARL=1234567`                        - OPTIONAL: If you want Deemix to automatically log in for everyone who opens the website, provide your ARL token via this Environment variable.

 `-e UMASK_SET=022                       - OPTIONAL: Setting UMASK for file permissions Default is 022

+`-e DEEZUI=false                        - OPTIONAL: Setting DEEZUI to true will change your GUI to the legacy Deezloader UI.

 `-p 6595:6595`                          - Port opened for the web interface.